rtmigo/xrandom_dart/README.md

 **`XrandomHqJs`** is slightly less **high quality**, but runs on **all platforms**.

 <sub>In truth, JavaScript is very much a thing in itself.
-It doesn't really occur to us why you might need Xrandom if your target platform is exclusively JavaScript.</sub>
+If your target
+platform is exclusively JavaScript, most likely Xrandom will not bring much joy.</sub>

 -------